gurki/glimmer/README.md

 - `GLIMMER_END` - close latest active scope; make sure to match with begin
 - `GLIMMER_GUARD` - generic guard; only one per cpp scope
 - `GLIMMER_DUMP` - write global frame to _YYYY-mm-dd_hhMMSS\_collapsed.txt_
-- `GLIMMER_NBEGIN` - named scope; can be used to identify scopes inside single function
+- `GLIMMER_NBEGIN` - named scope; can be used to differentiate sections inside single function
-- `GLIMMER_NGUARD` - named guard; can be used to provide more a readible name for guarded scope
+- `GLIMMER_NGUARD` - named guard; can be used to add more readible name to guarded scope
 - `GLIMMER_NDUMP` - named dump; write global frame to custom filename